mchung/heroku-buildpack-wordpress/README.markdown

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for [Wordpress](http://wordpress.org).

-In order to satisfy Heroku's constraints, I suggest using my slightly customized version of [Wordpress on Heroku](http://github.com/mchung/wordpress-on-heroku).
+There are a few constraints that Heroku places on deployed Wordpress instances.
+I've documented these issues on this customized version of [Wordpress on Heroku](http://github.com/mchung/wordpress-on-heroku).

-Uses PHP-FPM to manage PHP processes.
+This buildpack copies a precompiled version of Nginx and PHP from S3 and also uses PHP-FPM to manage PHP processes.

 Usage
 -----